Developing and registering custom operators

 Snorkel Flow provides several decorators for wrapping custom functions to produce an operator, depending on the operator’s purpose and properties.
 We describe some of the more common ones below.

-1. pandas_featurizer: A featurizer is an operator that only adds one or more columns (features) to a DataFrame, but does not add or delete any rows.
+- pandas_featurizer: A featurizer is an operator that only adds one or more columns (features) to a DataFrame, but does not add or delete any rows.
 Use this decorator when creating a featurizer.
 Most operators you end up creating will use this decorator.
-Note that when using pandas_featurizer, you must specify the input_schema (columns required by the operator) and output_schema (new columns created by the operator).
+Note that when using

-3. span_reducer: A reducer keeps a subset of rows of the original DataFrame, by e.g. choosing one span to keep per document.
+column.
+Use this decorator if you want to produce a normalizer, by decorating the function that maps a string (span text) to another string (normalized span). - span_reducer: A reducer keeps a subset of rows of the original DataFrame, by e.g. choosing one span to keep per document.
 Use this decorator to create a reducer by defining the function that maps a Pandas DataFrame to a reduced DataFrame (with a subset of the rows).

-4. row_filter: A row filter selects certain rows from the original DataFrame to enable conditional processing.
+- row_filter: A row filter selects certain rows from the original DataFrame to enable conditional processing.

-6. pandas_operator: Use this decorator when you have a function that maps a pandas DataFrame to another Pandas DataFrame, but is not of any of the above types (featurizer, normalizer, reducer, or extractor).
+). - pandas_operator: Use this decorator when you have a function that maps a pandas DataFrame to another Pandas DataFrame, but is not of any of the above types (featurizer, normalizer, reducer, or extractor).

-7. page_splitter: (PDF apps only) This operator takes in a row corresponding to a document and defines how to split the doc up into pages.
+- page_splitter: (PDF apps only) This operator takes in a row corresponding to a document and defines how to split the doc up into pages.

 See snorkelflow.operators for the exhaustive list of available decorators.